-The initial five-year agreement calls for a multi-year implementation of the program.
+The program is slated for a multi-year implementation.
 Currently, two officers are assigned to each high school and one officer is assigned to each of the four middle schools.
-The district and police department worked together closely to clearly outline roles and responsibilities of each organization to ensure routine discipline issues continue to be addressed by school administrators, rather than by police officers.
-We will continue to utilize robust planning sessions and training to ensure best practices are in place for students' safety.
+The district and police department work together closely to clearly define the roles and responsibilities of each organization to ensure routine discipline issues continue to be addressed by school administrators, rather than by police officers.
+We continue to utilize robust planning sessions and training to ensure best practices are in place for students' safety.

 The School Resource Section is part of the Community & Staff Services Bureau.
 The section is under the leadership of one lieutenant.
 Eight police officers are currently assigned to this section with one in each of the four middle schools and two in each high school.